colic Treatment in neath

 What Is Infant Colic?

-Infantile colic is a common condition that causes prolonged periods of crying, fussing, or irritability in an otherwise healthy and thriving baby.
-It often begins within the first few weeks of life and usually improves by 3–4 months of age, resolving completely by 5–6 months.
+Colic is a common condition that causes repeated periods of crying, fussing, or irritability in otherwise healthy babies.
+It usually begins within the first few weeks of life and resolves naturally by 3–4 months of age.

 • Episodes of intense crying, often in the late afternoon or evening

-• Drawing knees up to the abdomen or arching the back when crying
+• Drawing knees up to the tummy or arching the back when crying

-• Clenched fists, red face, or frequent wind (flatus)
+• Clenched fists, red face, or excessive wind

 What Causes Colic?